Ridalor/Customer/docs/usage.md

 ## Full example

-Here is a full example of how to send requests to our Api:
+Here is a full example of how to get information from our Api:

 ```python
 import requests